annotation/text-fabric/docs/Api/General.md

         @levels=tablet,face,column,line,case,cluster,quad,comment,sign
         ```

+??? abstract "T.sectionTuple()"
+    ```python
+    T.sectionTuple(node, lastSlot=False, fillup=False)
+    ```

+    ???+ info "Description"
+        Returns a tuple of nodes that correspond to the sections of level 0, 1 and 2
+        (e.g. book, chapter, verse).
+        that include a node.
+More precisely, we retrieve the sections that contain a
+        reference node, which is either the first slot or the last slot of the node
+        in question.

+    ??? info "node"
+        The node whose containing section we want to get.

+    ??? info "lastSlot"
+        Whether the reference node will be the last slot contained by the `node` argument
+        or the first node.

+    ??? info "fillup"
+        If `False`, and node is a level 0 section node, a 1-element tuple of this
+        node is returned.
+And if node is a level 1 section node, a 2-element tuple is returned:
+        the enclosing level 0 section node and node itself.

+        If `True`, always a complete 3-tuple of a level 0, 1, and 2 section node is returned.

 ??? abstract "T.sectionFromNode()"
     ```python
-    T.sectionFromNode(node, lastSlot=False, lang='en')
+    T.sectionFromNode(node, lastSlot=False, lang='en', fillup=False)
     ```

     ???+ info "Description"
         Returns the book/chapter/verse indications that correspond to the reference
-        node, which is the first or last slot belonging `n`, dependent on `lastSlot`.
+        node, which is the first or last slot belonging `node`, dependent on `lastSlot`.
         The result is a tuple, consisting of the book name (in language `lang`), the
         chapter number, and the verse number.
+But see the `fillup` parameter.

     ??? info "node"
         The node from which we obtain a section specification.